ucloud/terraform-provider-ucloud/website/docs/d/lb_attachments.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `lb_attachments` - It is a nested type which documented below.
-* `total_count` - Total number of LB Attachment that satisfy the condition.
+* `total_count` - Total number of LB Attachments that satisfy the condition.

 The attribute (`lb_attachments`) support the following: